The Banks are an indispensable part of the day-to-day operations of any business (startups, small businesses, and large enterprises).

 Maintain a good CIBIL score and remove the extra directors who move out from time to time.

-- Filing a low ITR:
+Do not file a low ITR:

 Let me give you an example.
-Our company’s turnover doubled in last to last financial year and the profit hit rock bottom.
+Our company’s turnover doubled in last to last financial year, and the profit hit rock bottom.

 I went to banks thinking they will look at turnover.
 When they checked the ITR, they refused to fund us the amount we wanted.

 Avoid bounced cheques:

 Our company had some hard and soft bounces as cheques for a year before we decided to raise funds.